Topics, D

 Disk > see electromagnetism [charged, rotating]; gravitating matter.

-* Remark: In quantum statistics, it is described in terms of entropy and algorithmic complexity, which is not antithetical to the notion of order.
+* Remark: In quantum statistics, disorder is described in terms of entropy and algorithmic complexity, which is not antithetical to the notion of order.

 Dissipation, Dissipative System